Financing Guide

 Solar Financing Options

 There are several ways to finance your solar and battery system in Hawaii.
 Each has different implications for cost, ownership, tax credits, and home value.
 Here’s what you need to know.
+For current system pricing, see our 2026 solar cost breakdown.

 Factor Cash Purchase Solar Loan Solar Lease PPA